BioMotionLab/SUP/doc_projects/docs/Overview.md

 The bmlSUP player can only be used for non-commercial purposes, and falls under the same license agreement as AMASS and SMPL.

 ### Accessing and loading AMASS animations:
 Animations from the AMASS database can be downloaded [Here](https://amass.is.tue.mpg.de).
 The animations are stored in ```.npz ``` format, which can only be accessed in python.
 To play the animations in Unity, the files must be converted into a C# readable file format.
 We provide a python tool to convert into ```.json``` files with some example scripts.
+For more information on conversion click [here](documentation/Converting.md).

 Each frame in an AMASS animation includes the SMPL-H parameters for that frame: body pose (including hand articulations), global body translation, and DMPL dynamic soft-tissue coefficients [\[3\]](https://mano.is.tue.mpg.de).
 The animation file also contains the individualized body shape parameters of the female or male SMPL-H model.
 Our player currently does not support DMPL.
 AMASS animations containing such data will still play, but the current version of our player will exclude these components.
 The player is structured in a modular fashion.
 Body shape parameters, skeleton pose, and pose-dependent blendshapes can be individually toggled and substituted.